Enteral nutrition and care of NG tube in home care patients

 Enteral nutrition refers to the method of feeding which uses gastrointestinal tract to deliver a person’s nutritional supplements directly into the body.
-There are several different enteral feeding routes; the most common method used locally is Nasogastric Tube (NGT) feeding.
+There are several different enteral feeding routes; the most common method used in Singapore is Nasogastric Tube (NG Tube) feeding.

-For a successful enteral administration, caregivers need to follow standard procedures when handling and monitoring both patients and NGTs.
-Although enteral feeding improves patients’ nutritional status, it may be sometimes result in psychological distress.
+For a successful enteral administration, caregivers need to follow standard procedures when handling and monitoring both patients and NG tubes.
+Although enteral feeding provides patients with nutritional support, it may sometimes result in psychological distress.
 Hence, family members and caregivers play a crucial role in providing not just physical but also mental and emotional support to ensure patient’s well-being.

 To prevent accidental removal or mispositioning, an adhesive is usually used to fasten the tube to patient’s nose.
 This nasal tape should be changed daily or as and when it loosens.

-Patients that require NGT feeding are commonly bed-ridden.
+Patients that require NG tube feeding are commonly bed-ridden.
 Since these patients will be assisted in changing positions frequently, caregivers need to ensure that the tube is not pulled out in this process.
-Some patients may also accidentally remove the NGT in their sleep.
-In such cases, caregivers should never attempt to reinsert the NGT at home.
+Some patients may also accidentally remove the NG tube in their sleep.
+In such cases, caregivers should never attempt to reinsert the NG tube at home.
 Instead, consult a doctor for further directions.

 Flushing the tube before and after each feed prevents clogging and infections.
 After administering medication, an additional flush should also be given to ensure that the full dose is delivered.
 Warm water can be used for flushing.